SyncfusionExamples/XlsIO-Examples/XlsIO-Excel-Protect-UnProtect/Protect-Workbook/.NET/Protect-Workbook/ProtectWorkbook/README.md

 # Protect a workbook with a password using C#

 The Syncfusion&reg; [.NET Excel Library](https://www.syncfusion.com/document-processing/excel-framework/net/excel-library) (XlsIO) enables you to create, read, and edit Excel documents programmatically without Microsoft Excel or interop dependencies.
 Using this library, you can **protect a workbook with a password** using C#.
+After adding workbook protection, the structural changes of the workbook are disabled.

 ## Steps to protect a workbook with a password programmatically